 These half-inch dice are frequently found in board games (although they are not as common as the 16mm dice).
-They're great to use when you need to roll many dice at once, since 8-10 will fit comfortably in the palm of your hand.
+They're good to use when you need to roll many dice at once, since 8-10 will fit comfortably in the palm of your hand.

 The most common size of dice.
 More colors and styles of dice can be found in this size than in any other.
-Comfortable in the hand, easy to roll, and very readable, these dice are designed for maximum usability.
+Comfortable in the hand, easy to roll, and very readable, these dice are sized and designed for maximum usability.

 Solid, hefty dice, perfect for party or casino games, classroom use, or decorative purposes.
 If you need dice that are readable from a few feet away, these do the trick.

 Because of the large size of these dice, they're typically produced in lightweight foam.
 Sturdy enough to use in a classroom, they're also great for party games.
-Or you can stack them or glue them together to create some cool game room decor!
+Or you can stack them or adhere them together to create some cool game room decor!